owlbarn/tutorial/book/dataframe/README.md

 Owl_pretty.pp_dataframe Format.std_formatter df
 ```

 The result should look like this.
-I have truncated out some rows to save space here.
+We have truncated out some rows to save space here.

 ```text
   funding data in csv file